 FEDERAL DIRECT STUDENT LOAN SERVICING -- Complete your ENTRANCE COUNSELING & SIGN YOUR MPN (Master Promissory Note) CLICK HERE!

-DEADLINE to complete your financial aid file and submit Loan documents for Fall 2013 is November 30, 2013.
-(Students who miss this deadline will be considered for summer loan).
+DEADLINE to complete your financial aid file and submit Loan documents for Spring 2015 is April 17, 2015.
+(Students who miss this deadline will be considered for spring loan).

-ALL students wanting a Direct Student Loan are REQUIRED to attend a Responsible Borrowing Workshop.
+ALL students wanting a Direct Student Loan are HIGHLY RECOMMENDED to complete a Responsible Borrowing Workshop.

 Federal Direct PLUS (Parent) Loan - (For parents of dependent students) From the StudentLoans.gov home page, click on the "Sign In" button located in the "Manage My Direct Loans" box.
 The Sign In page will appear.
 Once signed in, click on the "Direct PLUS Loan Requests" option located under the "My Loan Documents" heading on the left menu bar.
 The "Direct PLUS Loan Requests" page will appear.
 Please contact the Financial Aid Office once you have completed this process.